 Here’s a quick guide and review to all the Hardy fly rods available right now.
 If you’ve been on the search for a high-quality rod for fly fishing, take a look to see what the Hardy brand has to offer.
 You can shop for their products online (add to your cart for free shipping) or find your nearest dealer shop here.

 Here are all the freshwater rods offered by the Hardy brand!
 We’ve broken it down according to price, performance, action, and the sort of rod, so you can find the right model for you.

-The Shadow is one of Hardy’s most affordable, yet it’s made from high-quality components with an aluminum reel seat.
+The Hardy Shadow fly rod is one of Hardy’s most affordable, yet it’s made from high-quality components with an aluminum reel seat.
 You’ll be impressed by the speedy blank recovery, smooth loading, and ease of use that the Shadow offers.